cyprich/Obsidian/School/VaCT.md

 ### Remote Procedure Call (RPC)

 Request-response model that allows an application to make a procedure call to another application
 Call procedure of another application
+Usually client makes synchronous request, blocking the server while the request is being processed

 Not unified for languages at first, later `XML-RPC`, `JSON-RPC`, `NFS`, `SOAP`